(08) 9360 2729

 PhD projects available in wildlife parasitology (Murdoch University)

-The Parasitology Section within the School of Veterinary and Life Sciences at Murdoch University invite applications for PhD students to join a new ARC-funded research program, looking at the ecology of parasite transmission in fauna translocations.
+We invite applications for a PhD student to join an ARC-funded research program, looking at the ecology of parasite transmission in fauna translocations.
 The program aims to (1) quantify parasite transmission between hosts in translocated and recipient host populations; (2) explore the impact of translocation on host-parasite communities; (3) evaluate the impacts of parasite removal on host translocation success; and (4) develop models that can be used to optimise translocation strategies.
 To achieve these aims we will track the dynamics of parasite communities during translocations of small mammals at various localities in Western Australia and South Australia.

-We have two PhD scholarships available at the APAI rate ($27,651 pa).
-The scholarships will be awarded on a competitive basis, and are only available to domestic, full-time students.
+We have one PhD scholarship available to a domestic, full-time student.
 The research program will involve both field-based research on parasite population dynamics and laboratory work on the development and application of molecular epidemiological tools and we envisage that each PhD project will focus in one of these areas, although and we invite applicants to tailor their research project to their own interests within the broader research program.

 In the first instance, we invite interested applicants to contact Professor Andrew Thompson (firstname.lastname@example.org), Associate Professor Alan Lymbery (email@example.com) or Dr Stephanie Godfrey (firstname.lastname@example.org) about their interest in the proposed project.
 Applications should be made through the Murdoch University scholarships page.
-Applications for scholarships close on the 31st October 2013, and the project will begin in early 2014.
+Applications for scholarships are now open and will close when a suitable candidate is found.

 - Godfrey, S., Sih, A., Bull, C., (2013), The response of a sleepy lizard social network to altered ecological conditions, Animal Behaviour, 86, 4, pages 763 - 772.